 The next time you run out of your regular mouthwash, you can give rose water a go.
 The liquid fights the bacteria in your mouth that's responsible for giving you bad breath just like it fights the germs on your skin.

 Rose water aromatherapy isn't only good for decreasing your feelings of anxiety; it also can give you a mood boost.
 Mir says a spritz of the special H20 can make you feel awake and rejuvenated: "It's a great pick-me-up throughout the day."

 Rose water contains a slew of vitamins—A, C, E, and B—which help to fight inflammation.
 One option is gargling with the liquid.
 "Sometimes gargling or holding rose water in the back of the mouth will help inflamed sore throats," says Denise Baron, a wellness expert who specializes in Ayurveda and Chinese medicine.
 You can also drink rose water tea to soothe your throat (we're partial to the delicious organic tea below).

-Be sure to read about how to use essential oils, and tell us what you use rose water for in the comments.
+Be sure to read about how to use essential oils.

 Boskabady MH, Shafei MN, Saberi Z, Amini S. Pharmacological Effects of Rosa Damascena.
 Iran J Basic Med Sci.
 2011;14(4):295-307.